Pacers beat Cavaliers 111-102, move into ninth place in East

 Pacers point guard Malcolm Brogdon missed his sixth straight game with a sore right hamstring.

-Cleveland held its first halftime lead since April 23 at 60-53, fueled by 19 points from Sexton.
-Martin had 10 points and five rebounds in the second period for Indiana.
+The Cavaliers held their first halftime lead since April 23 at 60-53, fueled by 19 points from Sexton.
+Cleveland has lost a season-high seven consecutive home games.

-Sexton scored nine points in the first, helping Cleveland grab a 28-27 advantage.
-Sabonis had eight points and seven rebounds.

 BACK TO COLLEGE

 Cavaliers assistant coach Lindsay Gottlieb has been hired as the women’s basketball coach at Southern California.
 Gottlieb is in her second season on Cleveland’s staff and returns to the Pac-12, where she made seven NCAA Tournament appearances in eight years as the head coach at California.
-“The NBA is a different monster, but Lindsay was able to make the transition seamlessly,” Cavaliers coach J.B.
-Bickerstaff said.
+“The NBA is a different monster, but Lindsay was able to make the transition seamlessly,” Bickerstaff said.
 “She was able to build relationships with the guys and the coaches quickly.”
 Gottlieb, 43, became the seventh female coach in NBA history when she was hired by Cleveland in 2019.

 TIP-INS